Occupational Therapy Assistant

 - It is the student’s responsibility to periodically (beginning and end of each semester) review Trinity’s Self -Service system for accuracy of their information.
 In the event an inaccuracy is found, students are responsible for contacting the appropriate office for resolution.

-The required courses for each degree program track are found on the Trinity Website via links to the OTA program.
+1. Registration Requirements The required courses for each degree program track are found on the Trinity Website via links to the OTA program.

 - Students must adhere to the program plan approved by their faculty advisor.

 - Students who do not follow the approved academic plan may not be able to complete their program of study by their projected date.

 - Students are responsible for registering for each semester on time, meeting pre-requisites for each course for which they register.

 - OTA courses are offered once during either the Fall or Spring semester as opposed to both semesters.

 - Fieldwork I experiences occur throughout each of the first three semesters.
 Fieldwork II involves 16 weeks of full-time clinical practice that occurs in Spring of the second year.
 Fieldwork experiences require travel within the DC Metropolitan area

 - Students unable to take an OTA course in the semester it is scheduled should consult with their faculty advisor regarding the impact on their academic progression.

 2. Meeting with Faculty Students who wish to meet with faculty in person may schedule an appointment during the faculty member’s office hours or contact faculty directly via email or phone to request an appointment at a mutually convenient time.
 3. Student’s Academic Program of Study

 - The student has primary responsibility for ensuring that adherence to the prescribed academic plan.
 Central to this responsibility is the appropriate use of Self-Service, academic advisement and adherence to registration requirements.
 Students are expected to know how to use the online registration functionalities to manage their academic program, including accessing the course catalog, schedule of classes and registration processes.